Rules for Hosting a Compliant Medicare Sales Event

 Registering Your Event

-Do you need to register sales events?
+All Medicare sales events must be registered with the carriers you’re representing.
 Exact reporting deadlines and requirements vary from carrier to carrier, but carriers are responsible for maintaining accurate records of all their agents’ educational events and informal and formal sales events.
 The earlier you submit your events to carriers, the sooner you’ll be able to start advertising them.

 Getting to know all your carriers’ reporting requirements is important.
 The required lead time for reporting your event varies from carrier to carrier, so register your event as soon as possible.
 Not registering an event in time with one of them will force you to reschedule it.
 Furthermore, if you fail to register an event with a carrier, you could lose out on sales commission and have your contract revoked.